 Our Farm Market opens each year when fresh strawberries are ready, generally around the middle of June.

-Look on our News page to find our anticipated opening date each season, for our Farm Market and Pick Your Own Strawberry Fieds, as well as information on our Hours, the Picking Conditions, and the projected length of the season.
+Look on our News page to find our Farm Market and Pick Your Own Strawberry Fields, as well as information on our Hours, the Picking Conditions, and the projected length of the season.
 The News page is updated regularly.

 On our farm we grow 10 acres of strawberries and approximately 6 different varieties.
 We begin our harvest with Vee Star and Annapolis.
 Next follow the mid season varieties of Cavendish, and Jewel.
 The last varieties to ripen are Governor Simcoe and Mira.
 Usually our strawberry season lasts three or four weeks.